MackHeller/project-team-24-public/deliverables/iteration-01.review.md

  * Once again, list a few (2 - 5) decisions, from most to least important.
  * As before, support your arguments by referring/linking to process artifacts.

+ Set up fairly ambitious goals for this specific week considering it’s midterm week
+ - We still need to become more familiar with Unity as a group
+ - We ended up not liking the decisions to use Gibhub Issues.
+We would rather have a tool that lets us nest tasks.
+We are looking for other options currently.

 We are planning to make the following changes to our process:

  * List the changes you are planning to make, if any, from most to least important.
  * For each change, explain why you are making it by referring to a decision that didn't work well.

+ Set some hard deadlines rather than just list priorities - we need everyone to pick up Unity if we want to be able to move forward with dev.
+ An alternative product management tool that we are looking at is Trello.

 ## Product - Review